margaritahumanitarian/FingerTips/README.md

 5. Name it as FingerTips-<your username>
 6. Read the official Discord js [guide](https://discordjs.guide/#before-you-begin) and follow the steps until **Adding your bot to servers**.
 7. Create a .env file and copy paste all contents of .env.example
-8. Add your bot token and clientID in respective place given, for example
+8. Add your bot guildId ,token and clientID in respective place given, for example

 ```